 - Customer experience – a deep understanding of customers and segments through data, journey mapping and service design that demonstrates how each digital channel will deliver and how that integrates into physical experiences.

-- Employee experience – a deep understanding of employees, their expectations, motivations, ambitions, performance and needs.
-Demonstrated by how digital platforms can enable an exceptional employee experience.
+- Employee/volunteer experience – a deep understanding of employees/volunteers their expectations, motivations, ambitions, performance and needs.
+Demonstrated by how digital platforms can enable an exceptional employee/volunteer experience.

 - Optimised processes – improved operational performance that drive true value.
 Understanding which processes are working and which are not.
-Identifying those processes that were designed for the organisational rather than human experiences.
-Building optimised processes that enhance customer and workforce experiences.
+Identifying those processes that were designed for the charity rather than human experiences.
+Building optimised processes that enhance customer, workforce and stakeholder experiences.

 - Integrated systems – integration of data and different tech systems is critical.
-Enabling the organisation to be able to use data effectively and use new technologies to create value.
+Enabling the charity to be able to use data effectively and use new technologies to create value.

 - Scalable architecture – anticipating and delivering digital needs at scale for new products, improving experiences, operational efficiency and legacy migration.